 - Description: very rare chronic photodermatitis characterized by a vesiculopapular rash of the skin

 - Epidemiology: mostly children

 - Clinical features: livid red erythema with serous-filled and hemorrhagic, umbilicated bullae that heal with varioliform scarring

-- Short description: rare, photoallergic reaction that is associated with a persistent eczematous rash and presence of photosensitivity
+- Description: rare, photoallergic reaction that is associated with a persistent eczematous rash and presence of photosensitivity

 - Etiology: can occur following chronic episodes of photoallergic contact dermatitis

-- Treatment: photoprotective measures, emollients, topical corticosteroids, oral or topical Immunosuppressants
+- Management: photoprotective measures, emollients, topical corticosteroids, oral or topical Immunosuppressants